-13.1.8 Floor Drains
+13.1.7 Floor Drains

-- Floor drains are prohibited in laboratories and hallways adjacent to laboratories to prevent chemicals from migrating into a building's plumbing system, and the potential release to the environment in the event of a chemical spill. - Equipment (e.g., ice flakers, cold rooms) that drains condensate should be plumbed directly to a drain line.
+- Floor drains are prohibited in laboratories and hallways adjacent to laboratories to prevent chemicals from migrating into a building's plumbing system, and the potential release to the environment in the event of a chemical spill. - Equipment (e.g., ice flakers, cold rooms) that drains condensate should be plumbed directly to a drain line. - Should a floor drain need to be installed to accommodate a piece of equipment, a berm or curb must be installed around the drain.